-Topic/Unit Name Main Content Tentative Time Frame Designing for connectedness (Mock ePortfolio) Following the design cycle to design and create a product- building on our strengths Investigating how to create connections between people and communities.
-Researching the importance of designing to support connectedness.
+Topic/Unit Name Main Content Tentative Time Frame Designing for Wellbeing (Mock ePortfolio) Following the design cycle to design and create a product- building on our strengths Investigating how to improve the wellbeing of a chosen target audience.
+Researching the importance of designing to support wellbeing.
 Which design discipline is where our strengths lie?
 Focus on building on our strengths and focussing on developing areas for improvement in our documentation.
 August - November 2.
 E - Portfolio Framework will be released by the IBO in November.
 November - April